StutiMistry147/Epidemic-Simulator/README.md

-# 🦠 Epidemic Simulator
+# 🦠 Epidemic Simulator 🦠

 ## Overview

-A full-stack epidemic modeling platform with a hybrid simulation engine — deterministic SEIR/RK4 for large populations, stochastic agent-based simulation across configurable network topologies for smaller ones.
+A full-stack epidemic modeling platform with a hybrid simulation engine, deterministic SEIR/RK4 for large populations, stochastic agent-based simulation across configurable network topologies for smaller ones.
 The engine is written in C++ with Pthreads parallelism; simulation output is validated against CDC 2022-23 flu surveillance data via Pearson